mozilla/uniffi-rs/docs/manual/src/udl/callback_interfaces.md

 rather than a `Result<>`.
 However, this is means that any exception from the foreign bindings will lead to a panic.

-### Extra requirements for errors used in callback interfaces
+### Errors used in callback interfaces

 In order to support errors in callback interfaces, UniFFI must be able to properly [lift the error](../internals/lifting_and_lowering.md).
 This means that the if the error is described by an `enum` rather than an `interface` in the UDL (see [Errors](./errors.md)) then all variants of the Rust enum must be unit variants.

+### Unexpected errors

-In addition to expected errors, a callback interface call can result in all kinds of unexpected errors.
+When Rust code invokes a callback interface method, that call may result in all kinds of unexpected errors.
 Some examples are the foreign code throws an exception that's not part of the exception type or there was a problem marshalling the data for the call.
+UniFFI creates an `uniffi::UnexpectedUniFFICallbackError` for these cases.
+If your code defines a `From<uniffi::UnexpectedUniFFICallbackError>` impl for your error type, then those errors will be converted into your error type which will be returned to the Rust caller.
+If not, then any unexpected errors will result in a panic.
-UniFFI uses `uniffi::UnexpectedUniFFICallbackError` for these cases.
-Your code must include a `From<uniffi::UnexpectedUniFFICallbackError>` impl for your error type to handle those or the UniFFI scaffolding code will fail to compile.
-See `example/callbacks` for an example of how to do this.
+See `example/callbacks` for an example of this.

 ## 3. Define a callback interface in the UDL